 Epitalon is a synthetic anti-aging peptide identified as a crucial extract of cow pineal glands.
+Epitalon is widely considered one of the best therapeutic peptides for health.
 It works by activating an enzyme called telomerase.
 Telomeres are like protective caps that guard your DNA.
 Self-quantification enthusiasts use telomere testing to quantify their lifestyle changes.
 To get objective lifestyle scoring from subjective practices.

 You can use a genetic analysis tool called SelfDecode to see if your telomerase enzymes are generating enough “protective caps” for your DNA.
 Check your results for the following:

-If you have the variants that lead to shorter telomere length, epitalon can be especially valuable.
+If you have variants that lead to shorter telomere length, epitalon can be especially valuable.